wp-plugins/tabby-responsive-tabs/readme.txt

 `
 [tabby title="My Tab" open="yes"]
 `

+If you use the 'open' shortcode parameter in one of your tab shortcodes ensure that you only add it to single tab as having more than one tab open in a tab group is not supported.

 **Icon**

 The markup required to show an icon alongside a tab title can be added by using the **'icon'** attribute.
 Tabby responsive tabs does not add the icons files, you will also need to use a theme or plugin (such as the tabby responsive tabs customiser add-on) to add the icon files: